evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 is a _lot_ of chatter around JWT.
 Especially on Medium and subreddits like [/r/node][5] I see intros to JWT on an extremely regular basis.

-I realize that that doens't mean imply that 'JWTs are more popular than session tokens', for the same reason that GraphQL isn't more popular than REST, or NoSQL than relational databases: it's just not that interesting to write about the technology that's been tried and tested for a decade or
+I realize that that doesn't mean that 'JWTs are more popular than session tokens', for the same reason that GraphQL isn't more popular than REST, or NoSQL than relational databases: it's just not that interesting to write about the technology that's been tried and tested for a decade or